Filing an Application for Unemployment Benefits

 A: Plan to spend one hour completing the online registration, resume and initial claim.

 Why do I need to create a personal profile and put my resume online for employers to view?

 A: You will not be able to file a claim for unemployment insurance benefits in NEworks unless you have created a personal profile and posted your resume online.
-The online resume is not required if you are going back to work for your employer or are a member of a union with a hiring hall.
+The online resume is not required unless you have a recall date with your employer within 120 days of your layoff date or you are a member of a union with a hiring hall.